ece362-purdue/proton-labs/lab2-interrupts/README.md

 > [!WARNING]
 > Multi-core programming may not be covered in lecture.
 If there are any doubts as to how this works, ask your **lab** instructor to clarify them.

 Now for the fun part!
-We're going to split the operation of pressing a pushbutton to turn an LED on across two cores.
+We're going to split the operation of pressing a pushbutton to turn an LED on across the two selected cores on your Pico 2.
 This is perhaps far too simplistic, but as computation scales, you may find it useful to dedicate one core to handling computation and the other to handling all the external stimuli/responses.

+Your Pico 2 has a total of four cores, two ARM-based, and two RISC-V-based.
+ARM and RISC-V are examples of **instruction set architectures** which dictate how the CPU cores should process instructions.
+On the Pico 2 specifically, the ARM cores carry a lot more functionality like floating-point computations and security features at the cost of having to license the instruction set from ARM, while the RISC-V cores are free and open source (you can even see the Verilog used to make them [here](https://github.com/Wren6991/Hazard3)).

 In this step, we'll configure a doorbell interrupt to signal the other core to toggle the onboard LED on or off.
 We'll use the left pushbutton on your breadboard to trigger the interrupt, and we'll set up the ISR to toggle the onboard LED on or off on the other core.
 Here's a diagram to help visualize this, based on one from the datasheet: